 💥Show your human side.
 Normalize mistakes.
 Talk about how you too make mistakes.

 💥Help your child learn to advocate and speak up for him/herself.
 If they don’t understand something or need a bit of help, teach them to ask for the specific help that they need.
 This will help them not to get overwhelmed.

 For a child who has been over-supported in the past, she may equate your level as support as the amount of love you have for her.
 As such, asking her to take on new responsibilities may suddenly feel like under-support and a withdrawal of love for her, rather than the empowerment you are trying to facilitate.
-It may garner some power struggles, emotional responses and resistance.
+It may result in some power struggles, emotional responses and resistance.
 Make sure this child knows she is loved, fill her tank…but also be consistent in the skill building and your belief in her that she can do it.